Waqar-q/levelup/README.md

 I am trying to make a custom MIDDLEWARE to keep track of the user using jwt tokens.

 Dec 12, 2024: I learned that if we "setStateVariable()" inside component will result infinite re-rendering.

+Dec 21, 2024: I have countered numerous problems due to the timing of fetch() overlapping with other fetches and long .then() chains.
+I thought code will excecute in sequence if .then is used.
+But state variables are queued by react irrespective of .then().

+Dec 25, 2024: After 2 days i realised that setState({...variable, key:value}) is different from setState(variable => ({...variable, key:value})) as due to asynchronous nature of JS, former updates using current state of variable, whereas the latter updates after any other state changes in sequence have occured.